Skip to main content

 This section is here for informational purposes.
 There are no steps to execute.

 If you don't want to modify the Instana agent configuration files for each agent locally, you can setup a centralized git repository for configuration files and instruct Instana agent to use these files.
-To accomplish that, follow the steps from the documentation.
+The documentation for this functionality is available here.

 The Instana agent fetches configuration updates from the remote repository: